Satoru Sayama

 After declaring retirement from professional wrestling in 1985 after the collapse of UWF, he founded Shooto, one of the first MMA organizations in the world.
 Sayama also started mixed martial arts training and developed his own Shooto syllabus for learning what could be considered the first put together MMA training of its kind, with a focus on striking from arts like boxing, muay thai, and karate, and grappling from wrestling, judo, and sambo.
 The curriculum would help produce the first well rounded fighters of MMA several years before the first UFC event.
 While on Shooto, Sayama promoted the Vale Tudo Japan events, more rules free events inspired by Brazilian Vale Tudo and early UFC, helping to popularize MMA in Japan.
 He retired from his post in Shooto in 1996, and returned to professional wrestling soon after.

 In 2005, Sayama founded his own promotion, Real Japan Pro-Wrestling (RJPW), which later became Strong Style Pro-Wrestling.
 Sayama likened the promotion to include wrestlers from the past, as well as martial artists, Sayama's students, and modern stars from the likes of Battlarts, Big Japan Pro Wrestling (BJPW), and more.
 Although he hasn't officially declared retirement, Sayama last wrestled on December 7, 2016.
-It was announced in 2020 that he had several health problems, possibly linking him to Parkinson's disease and immobility.
+It was announced in 2020 that he had several health problems, which linked him to Parkinson's disease and immobility.

 Professional wrestling and martial arts career

+Sayama grew up idolizing Antonio Inoki, which drove him to take up judo and amateur wrestling while in middle school.
+After winning a wrestling tournament, he dropped out of high school to join Inoki's promotion New Japan Pro-Wrestling.